wuwuz/QuarterPIR/README.md

 3. View the results in `output.txt`.
 You can terminate the server process.
 4. You can run the Piano PIR scheme to see the comparison: `go run client_new/client_new.go -ip localhost:50051 -thread 8`.
 The results will still be in `output.txt`.

+The client process will verify the correctness of every query it makes and panic if an error is detected.
+We do so by sharing the `DBSeed` with the client process.
+Whenever the client finishes one query, it uses the seed to generate the ground truth and compares it to the query answer.
+The client will not use the seed anywhere else.

 #### Different DB configuration:
 1. The first two integers in `config.txt` denote `N` and `DBSeed`. `N` denotes the number of entries in the database. `DBSeed` denotes the random seed to generate the DB.
 The client will use the seed only for verifying the correctness.
 The code only reads the integers in the first line.
-You can change it according to your need.
+You can change it according to your needs.
 2. In `util/util.go`, you can change the `DBEntrySize` constant to change the entry size, e.g. 8bytes, 32bytes, 256bytes.

 ### Developing
 1. The server implementation is in `server/server.go`.
 2. The client implementation is in `ec24/ec24_client.go`.
 3. Common utilities are in `util/util.go`, including the PRF and the `DBEntry` definition.
-4. The messages exchanged by servers and client are defined in `query/query.proto`.
+4. The messages exchanged by the server and client are defined in `query/query.proto`.
 If you change it, run `bash proto.sh` to generate the corresponding server and client API.
 You should implement those API later.

 ### Contact
 Mingxun Zhou(mingxunz@andrew.cmu.edu)